 "Um..."
 Peter thought about the name.
 "No. Who is he?"

 "He was a husband, a father of two...and a pilot."

 "Peter, I never really thought about it, but Kate wasn't the only one on that plane.
 Christian Tilgen was in the cockpit getting ready for take off, he was killed by the same explosion."

 "I recall reading that the pilot was killed in the original report.
 Why does that matter now?"

 "Because Fowler insisted that Kate had planed every aspect of the flight, she even became nervous enough when she saw you to call him.
 She planted the explosives, all of that was her idea.
 Further evidence proved everything Fowler told us to be true."
 Neal started talking faster with each sentence.
 "I've combed through every piece of evidence collected from that plane.
 They found the hardware of two parachutes on board."

 "Right, it was Kate's plan to bail to fake your deaths."

 "Except that leaves the pilot aboard a doomed plane to die, there was only enough hardware found for two parachutes."
 Neal pointed out.
 "Peter, she was planing a murder, and she though I would have gone along with it."

 "Neal there has to be another explanation."

 "I've thought about it all night and I can only think of one other explanation.
-She hired the pilot herself so she knew he'd be on board.
+She hired the pilot herself so there was a good chance she knew him personally.
 There were going to be three of us on that flight, but from the beginning Kate knew that only two of us were going to survive."